-What is a Police Report?
+What Is a Police Report?

 A Police Report is a document that law enforcement officers fill out at the scene of auto accidents.
-This report contains relevant information to the details of the accident and acts as a formal record of the accident.
+This report contains relevant information on the details of the accident and acts as a formal record of the accident.

 Some of the important information that is included in the police report is: